This peach dump cake is moist, fruity, and buttery with a crisp crust on top! And it only requires four simple ingredients!

 You’ll be surprised at how incredibly easy this peach dump cake is to make!

 Even if you’re a newbie in the kitchen, you can do this with your eyes closed.

-Gently press it firmly into the peaches with a wooden spatula to help the liquid absorb it.
+Gently press the cake mix into the peaches with a wooden spatula to help the liquid absorb it.

-Bake it for 45 minutes, or until the cake is bubbly and the edges are golden brown.
+3. Bake.
+Bake the cake for 45 minutes, or until it’s bubbly and the edges are golden brown.